Whitepaper · v2.1

 5.1 What the HCS Measures

 The HCS is the sum of all human-driven creative components.
 AI's role is the remainder - it is not listed as a component of the human score.
-HCS = Sum of all human-driven components AI Remainder = 1 − HCS
+HCS = Sum of all human-driven components AI Remainder = 1 − HCS Important: HCS is a documentation metric, not a legal threshold.
+U.S. courts and the Copyright Office focus on qualitative human authorship, not a quantitative score.
+A high HCS does not guarantee copyright protection; a lower HCS with deep qualitative creative shaping may support a stronger claim than a high HCS built on minimal decisions.
+No score produced by HAP constitutes legal advice or a determination of copyright eligibility.

 5.2 Weighting Rationale

 Weights are assigned based on three criteria: Intentionality (does this component require deliberate human decision-making?), Reproducibility (would removing this component significantly change the output?), and Defensibility (can this component be documented as evidence of authorship?).
+Note on Curation: Courts have been inconsistent on whether selection alone constitutes authorship.
+Feist v.
+Rural Telephone (1991) held that selection can be creative, but only where it reflects genuine intellectual judgment.
+HAP tracks curation as a documented decision - it does not imply that curation alone creates a copyright claim.

 ComponentIntentionalityReproducibilityDefensibilityDefault Weight (Music)